ksyz/Net-Zabbix/README.md

 ### Note

 Module is fully compatible with Zabbix 2.0 and 1.8.
+For >2.2 check v2 branch.

 ### Example